-As at 31 December 2023 the carrying value of Inventories amounted to €95.706.634 representing approximately 65% of Company's total assets and the carrying value of land for the construction of the golf course and commercial activities amounted to €15.887.797 representing approximately 11% of the Company's total assets.
+As at 31 December 2024 the carrying value of Inventories amounted to €120.139.929 representing approximately 72% of Company's total assets and the carrying value of land for the construction of the golf course and commercial activities amounted to €26.488.757 representing approximately 16% of the Company's total assets.

 Inventories are stated at the lower of cost and net realisable value in accordance with the provisions of IAS 2 whilst land for the construction of the golf course and commercial activities is classified as Property, Plant and Equipment and is stated at cost less impairment in accordance with the provisions of IAS 16.

 For the purpose of assessing the net realisable value / recoverable amount the Board of Directors utilised the valuation prepared by management using the discounted cash flow approach.
-Our audit procedures focused on assessing any need to write down the above assets to their net realisable value / recoverable amount at 31 December 2023 due to the size of these assets and the level of judgement required in making these assessments in an area we spent time and effort.
-We obtained an understanding of the process followed by management to determine whether there is a need to write down Property, Plant and Equipment and Inventories to recoverable amount/net realisable value.
-We also assessed the design and implementation of the relevant internal controls.
+Our audit procedures focused on assessing any need to write down the above assets to their net realisable value / recoverable amount at 31 December 2024.
+Considering the size of these assets, the level of judgement required in making these assessments and the time and effort we spent in performing our audit procedures in relation to this matter, we concluded that this area is considered a key audit matter for the purposes of our audit.